 With one glaring exception.
 Why have Western monks totally ceded the field on KUNG FU MASTERY?
-Zen monks have it all over us in this regard - even Thomas Merton, so lauded for his mystical musings interpreting Eastern Zen thought via the light of doctrinally-sound Western Catholicism, never advanced beyond the rank of yellow belt.
+Zen monks have it all over us in this regard.
+Even Thomas Merton, so lauded for his mystical musings, always interpreting Eastern Zen thought via the light of doctrinally-sound Western Catholicism, never advanced beyond the rank of yellow belt.
 WHAT THE HECK, MY FRIAR?

-The practice of martial arts should simply be part of what every monk does, just like get up at ungodly hours on the punctual dot, sing this then sing that then, observe silence, and brew Belgian ales.
+The practice of martial arts should simply be part of what every monk does.
+Just like you get up at ungodly hours on the punctual dot, sing this then sing that then, observe silence, and brew Belgian ales.
 Practice and mastery of the martial arts is a meditation both physical and spiritual - or it certainly can be!
-To quote Ren McCormick, if there's a time for dancing and leaping before the Lord, then why not Kung Fu?
-That more quotes the spirit of it than what he actually says, but we're talking about deeply spiritual matters, here.
-"Point taken, Ren."
-To combine rigorous and ascetic physical discipline with an attentive and humble spiritual mastery, one that can only be attained by one who has leaned far enough into his or her being as to appreciate its limits, and transcend them even - by the grace of God, perhaps!
-Well if martial artistry can't be a form of by-God PRAYER, then what the heck can be?
+To quote Ren McCormick, if there's a time for dancing and leaping before the Lord, why not Kung Fu?
+Which more quotes the spirit of it than what he actually says, but we're talking about deeply spiritual truths here, so: "Point taken, Ren."
+To combine rigorous and ascetic physical discipline with an attentive and humble spiritual mastery, one that can only be attained by who whom has leaned far enough into his or her being as to appreciate its limits, and transcend them even - by the grace of God, perhaps!
+At least partly.
+Why not?
+If martial artistry can't be a form of by-God PRAYER, then what the heck can be?
 Legitimately?